thorpej/CoPicoVision/README.md

 ![CC BY-SA 4.0](https://i.creativecommons.org/l/by-sa/4.0/88x31.png)

 ## Project Status
+### Update - Sept 24, 2024
+Boards have been back for a while now, and I finally got around to starting to build one up.
+Thought I had all of the resistors I needed in my inventory, but alas, I did not, so need to place a Jameco order!

 ### Update - Sept 2, 2024
 I made some small adjustments to the PCB, and sent rev 0.1 off for fabrication!